Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 With Monograph, you can create invoices for your projects broken out by different phases and roles.
-We've built this workflow based on extensive feedback from our users and with the architecture and design industry in mind.
+We've built this workflow based on extensive user feedback and with the architecture and design industry in mind.

 Creating a New Invoice